houqp/terraform-provider-airflow/docs/resources/airflow_pool.md

 ## Import

-Content can be imported using the pool name.
+Pools can be imported using the pool name.

 ```terraform
 terraform import airflow_pool.default example